NASTT's Michael E. Argent Memorial Scholarship Program

 Since 2010, NASTT has awarded up to five scholarships each year in the amount of $5,000 (US) each to eligible students who are members in good standing of a current student chapter of NASTT.
 The applicants must be enrolled as a full-time student in an accredited college, university or trade school for the 2013-2014 academic school year.
 Applicants must also meet certain eligibility requirements as outlined in the application packet.
 Scholarship recipients must attend NASTT’s 2014 No-Dig Show, April 13-17, in Orlando, Florida to be eligible to receive the scholarship award.

-Interested students may submit an electronic application for consideration to NASTT by November 22, 2013.
+Applications for this award are now closed.
 Questions?
 Contact Michelle Hill, NASTT Communications & Training Manager.

 Past NASTT Scholarship Winners

 Maureen Cassin, Arizona State University

 Lindsay Jenkins, Vanderbilt University